 Sheila Westera: unique, one-of-a-kind jewellery

-With my background in Art History, I have always been interested in wearable art and contemporary jewellery: I was mostly inspired by the strong messages in wearable art, and felt the need to use jewellery as a way to express myself.
-Living in London and by spending many holidays in the Alps, I got inspired from every angle, from being in a peaceful nature that surrounded my holiday house, and where I started my Arty Scenes collection to the busy cosmopolitan city that London is and where my interest in culture was being fed.
+With my background in Art History, wearable art and contemporary jewellery have always piqued my interest: I was mostly inspired by the strong messages in wearable art, and felt the need to use jewellery as a way to express myself.
+Living in London and spending many of my holidays in the Alps, I got inspired from every angle, from being in a peaceful nature that surrounded my holiday house, and where I started my Arty Scenes collection to the busy cosmopolitan city that London is and where my interest in culture was being fed.
 My first works were true statements, necklaces that were made of vintage finds or anything found in nature, which was not always that beautiful..
 My pieces were already quite activist, as I'm passionate in protecting nature, mostly.
 Many of the sculpted pieces in my Arty Scenes collection reflect my social criticism, while others are inspired by memories from the past, the mysteries of the universe, nature or our planet.

 As someone who loves to explore, and travel, packing jewellery can be a real fuss..
 That’s why I came up with my Purely Wired collection.
 It started with creating easy-to-wear, quirky minimal earrings and the collection has grown into many one-of-a-kind jewellery designs.
 Take a look at the collection on the Purely Wired collection page.

 Soon after I started my first more contemporary work, I was asked to join a few jewellery exhibitions.
 In the past few years, I was approached by the contemporary jewellery exhibition Artistar that took place during Milan Fashion Week where I exhibited twice.
 My rings have been featured in several magazines and appeared on multiple jewellery blogs.
 My jewellery is now available on various online platforms, as well as an exclusive concept store in Amsterdam.